 The Unite for HER Wellness Program funds and delivers up to \$2,000 worth of integrative therapies that each patient chooses over the course of one year to help mitigate unwanted side effects and symptoms during treatment and beyond.
-During fiscal year 2023, Unite for HER served a total of 5,322 patients, with 2,822 being newly diagnosed with breast or ovarian cancer and 2,500 patients living with metastatic disease or recurrent ovarian cancer.
+During fiscal year 2024, Unite for HER served a total of 5,530 patients, with 2,659 being newly diagnosed with breast or ovarian cancer and 2,871 patients living with metastatic disease or recurrent ovarian cancer.
 Those living with advanced metastatic disease are provided ongoing support, where each can renew their passport of services every six months for as long as they need and Unite for HER is able to provide the funding.
 The hallmark Wellness Program and passport of integrative therapies is directly delivered to the patient's home, via HER Care Box, a self-care package of carefully curated and vetted products and resources.
 This direct-to-home model that Unite for HER administers delivers its mission and outreach throughout the nation, providing easy access for all and breaking down barriers such as transportation, childcare, work, and just not feeling well enough to attend in person.

-During fiscal year 2023, the Organization:
+During fiscal year 2024, the Organization delivered 25,979 one-on-one private integrative therapy sessions, both virtually and in-person, and also provided 61 Virtual Wellness Day Conferences reaching all 50 states.